alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 In short, this file is implementing the functionality for reading user input.

-At the top of the file we bring all libraries used into scope.
+At the top we bring all libraries used into scope.
 In this case, I'm leaning on the standard library's IO interface.

 Next we find the only public function in this module: `handle_input`, which was referenced in the `main.rs` file earlier.